 ABOUT THE SERIES:

-Sova Books’ Ukrainian Scholar Library offers works written by Ukrainian scholars on various subjects.
-Be it History, Folk Music and Lore, Literary Studies, Religion or Politics – these subjects and hopefully more with time, will be covered in the series.
+The Sova Books Ukrainian Scholar Library offers works written by Ukrainian scholars on various subjects.
+History, Folk Music and Lore, Literary Studies, Religion or Politics – these subjects, and hopefully more with time, will be covered in the series.
 The works come from different centuries and most have Ukraine as their main or starting point of discussion.
 Whether you are a scholar or not, you may find the answers you are looking for in these books.